GEEGABYTE1/GEEGABYTE1/README.md

 When I'm not coding, I like to read, play and watch soccer, and talk to my friends!
 In the future, my goal is to build a tech-startup as I can combine both my passion for innovation, and programming together 📈

+If you would like to view my projects, please don't hesistate to contact me as we can work something out!

 <p align="center">

 <a href="https://github.com/GEEGABYTE1/GEEGABYTE1">